 Many women are all too familiar with the dreaded urinary tract infection (UTI).
 Just the term alone can evoke cringe-worthy memories of the trademark burning sensation and never-ending pesky urge to pee.
 But the fact of the matter is, you can drink all the cranberry juice in the world (more on that later) and still be prone to getting a UTI.
-These infections are very common (especially in females), affecting one out of every five women in their lifetime.
+These infections are very common (especially in females), affecting about 40% of women in their lifetime.

 But first thing’s first: What exactly is a UTI?
 A UTI (sometimes called a bladder infection) is caused by outside bacteria that get into the urinary system, resulting in infection and inflammation.
 It can affect any part — the kidneys, bladder, ureters and urethra — but the majority of infections involve the lower urinary tract (bladder and urethra).
 While typical UTIs can certainly be annoying and painful, serious consequences may occur if a UTI spreads to your kidneys.